 What's in the primary project feed?

-The goal is for the primary project feed to include all new OA-related developments.
+The goal of the primary project feed is to include all new OA-related developments.
 In practice, it includes the new OA developments noticed and tagged by participating taggers.

 We already do a pretty good job in meeting the goal.
 But we could do better if we had more taggers, especially in countries, languages, fields, and niches not already well-covered.